Mike Costanzo: Baltimore Orioles

 Costanzo is called up to the majors with the Cincinnati Reds for the first time on May 12, 2012.
 In his first Major League at bat, he hit a sacrifice fly to left field, which scored Ryan Hanigan from third base.
-On May 19, 2012 Costanzo got his first Major League Hit off of New York Yankees pitcher Iván Nova.
+On May 19, 2012, Costanzo got his first Major League Hit off of New York Yankees pitcher Iván Nova.
 Yankees shortstop Derek Jeter retrieved the baseball and tossed it into the Reds dugout.

-On June 6, he was optioned back to Triple-A Louisville.
-On August 1, Costanzo was designated for assignment.
+On June 6, he was optioned back to the Triple-A Louisville Bats.
+On August 1, Costanzo was designated for assignment by Cincinnati.

 Costanzo was inducted into the Coastal Carolina University Hall of Fame in fall of 2012.

+Later career

 On December 28, 2012, he signed a minor league deal with the Washington Nationals.
 Costanzo was released by the Nationals in June 2013 and was signed by the Cincinnati Reds.

 Costanzo represented Team Italy in the 2009 and 2013 World Baseball Classic.

 After spending all of 2014 with the Cincinnati Reds AAA affiliate the Louisville Bats, Costanzo signed with the Camden Riversharks of the Atlantic League of Professional Baseball in the following offseason.
 It is his second stint with the Camden Riversharks, he also played with the team during the 2010 season.